-Thefts were most common in California, Texas, Washington, Minnesota, and Colorado.
-Colorado, Connecticut, and Arizona saw the biggest spike in thefts.
+Thefts were common in California, Texas, Washington, Minnesota, and Colorado.
+Colorado, Connecticut, and Arizona saw the most significant spike in thefts.

 What can you do to prevent your catalytic converter from theft?

 Like anything else you value, you need to protect your vehicle by having eyes on it.
-When that’s not possible—because humans have jobs, families, and binging Squid Game—a dash camera is the next best thing.
-For fleet managers overseeing multiple vehicles, it’s essential.
+When that's not possible, a dash camera is the next best thing to hiring real-life security guards.